AlcoholRehabHelp Logo

 Better Help Logo

-When a Hangover Requires Medical Attention
+When Does a Hangover Require Medical Attention?

 Alcohol poisoning occurs when you ingest too much alcohol on a single occasion.
 This can happen after exceeding 6 drinks and reaching a blood alcohol level of 0.31% or higher.